 This ministry serves homeless individuals and families, who only have vehicles for shelter.
 Catholic Community Services is our partner, which screens and does background checks on participants.
 Parish volunteers provide oversight for safety and security.
 On-site visits, with at least two people teams, are done between 9 pm to 8 am on a predetermined schedule.

 We serve people in need within our general parish area by providing rent, utility and food assistance via vouchers and Helpline referral.
-We work directly with landlords, utilities and local grocers to provide this assistance.
-Volunteer teams of two make home visits to follow-up on their needs.
+We work directly with landlords, utilities and local agencies to provide this assistance.
+Currently, we are providing this assistance via phone calls and deliveries of food and other items.
+We plan to resume home visits, done in teams of two, once it is safe to do so.